skip to main content

 • Harassment of others.
 (BP 5145.1)

-COMING AND GOING TO SCHOOL:
+COMING AND GOING TO SCHOOL

 ATTENDANCE

 Daily school attendance is essential for student success.
 By law, parents are obligated to send their child to school daily.
 Please try to schedule appointments during non-school hours.
-A student’s absence is deemed excused for the following reasons: personal illness, quarantine under the direction of a county or city health manager, medical appointments, or attendance at a funeral service of an immediate family member.
+A student’s absence is deemed excused for the following reasons: personal illness, quarantine under the direction of a county or city health manager, medical/dental/orthodontic and other medical appointments, or attendance at a funeral service of an immediate family member.
 When your student is absent from school, state law requires verification of absence.
-Please call our attendance line (791-6129) by 10:00AM.
+Please call our attendance line (916) 791-6129 by 10:00AM.
 If you do not call, your child must bring a note to the office when he/she returns to school to clear the absence.
-Students with three unexcused absences and/or tardiness in excess of thirty minutes are classified as Truant.
-The student’s parent/guardian will receive written notification that the School Attendance Review Board (SARB) process has been initiated.
-(Education Code Section 4826.5)
+Students with chronic absenteeism or excessive tardies may be considered truant, and parents/guardians are notified through the following processes:

 BUS TRANSPORTATION